fausecteam/ctf-gameserver-ansible/README.md

 CTF Gameserver Ansible
 ======================

-This repository contains a collection of Ansible roles to simplify setting up the different components of @fausecteam's [CTF Gameserver](https://www.ctf-gameserver.org) on multiple individual hosts or a single, shared one.
+This repository contains a collection of Ansible roles to simplify setting up the different components of FAUST's [CTF Gameserver](https://www.ctf-gameserver.org) on multiple individual hosts or a single, shared one.
 They can be used in your own Ansible playbooks.

 What's Included
 ---------------
 * `ctf_gameserver_checker` performs a basic installation of the [Checker component](https://www.ctf-gameserver.org/checker.html) and configuration of the Checkermaster.
 You still have to add your own config to check individual services.
-* `ctf_gameserver_controller` installs and configures the [Controller component](https://www.ctf-gameserver.org/controller.html) including [scoring](TODO).
+* `ctf_gameserver_controller` installs and configures the [Controller component](https://www.ctf-gameserver.org/controller.html) including scoring.
 * `ctf_gameserver_db_prolog` installs PostgreSQL, creates the required databases, sets their permissions and prepares the main database for initialization through `ctf_gameserver_web`.
-No configuration of the PostgreSQL server is performed, so you probably still have to and fine-tune the settings in "postgresql.conf" and allow remote access in "pg_hba.conf".
+No configuration of the PostgreSQL server is performed, so you probably still have to and fine-tune the settings in "postgresql.conf" and allow remote access in "pg\_hba.conf".
 * `ctf_gameserver_db_epilog` adjusts database permissions once the main database has been initialized through `ctf_gameserver_web`.
 * `ctf_gameserver_submission` performs installation and configuration of the [Submission component](https://www.ctf-gameserver.org/flags.html#submission).
 * `ctf_gameserver_vpnstatus` performs installation and configuration of the VPN Status Checker component.